 If you have been accused of arson, your future rests on the effectiveness of your criminal defense attorney.
 Establishing the cause of an explosion or fire often involves speculation and conjecture regarding its origin and intention, making it far too easy for someone like you to be penalized unfairly.
-However, an attorney may be able to protect you from the life-altering consequences of a felony conviction and help you avoid suffering due to aggressive criminal prosecution or misinterpretation of evidence.
+However, a Lincoln arson lawyer may be able to protect you from the life-altering consequences of a felony conviction and help you avoid suffering due to aggressive criminal prosecution or misinterpretation of evidence.

 Legal Definition of Arson in Nebraska